Ahmed-Wagdy/minimum-triangle-path/ASSUMPTIONS.md

 ```

-# Assumption 2: a triangle must not be empty and each level must be exactly one element greater than the previous level
+# Assumption 2: a triangle must not be empty, the top level must have one element, and each level must be exactly one element greater than the previous level

 ```
 1